 Everyone is terrified that AI will replace jobs.
 Some, it will.
 But wise leaders aren't thinking about replacement; they're thinking about augmentation.

 Your biggest challenge over the next five years isn't which AI platform to buy.
-It's how you upskill your team to collaborate with these tools.
+It's about upskilling your team to collaborate effectively with these tools.
 A talented graphic designer with AI skills will be infinitely more valuable than either a designer who refuses to adapt or an AI tool on its own.

 Your best people, the ones with deep industry knowledge, are the ones who can aim the AI at the right problems.
 They know which data is garbage, which customer questions matter, and which processes are truly broken.